 How to Use Dandelion

-Once the flowers begin to bloom and the leaves become bitter, you can pick them for eating or winemaking (recipe below).
-Dandelion flowers can be added fresh to salads and sautéed, fried or steamed with other vegetables.
+Once the flowers begin to bloom and the leaves become bitter, you can pick them for eating, medicine, or wine-making (recipe below).
+Dandelion flowers can be added fresh to salads, sautéed, fried or steamed with other vegetables, or made into a delightful jam or syrup.

 The long taproot of the dandelion is generally dug when the plant enters its second year of life.
 Generally, roots are harvested in summer for medicinal purposes or in autumn for roasting and grinding into a chicory-flavored coffee substitute.

-Dandelion seeds can be harvested throughout the year and are commonly taken as a supplement to heal the body of various ailments, as well as to grow next year’s crop.
+Dandelion seeds can be harvested throughout the year and are have historically been taken as a supplement to heal the body of various ailments, as well as to grow next year’s crop.

 Dandelion in Herbal Medicine